CassandraB670/holbertonschool-shell/permissions/README.md

 Task 14 - File 14-change_owner_and_group
 	Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+Task 15 - File 15-symbolic_link_permissions
+	Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+		The file _hello is in the working directory
+		The file _hello is a symbolic link